More than 200 schools back lawsuit over foreign student rule

 The schools have signed court briefs supporting Harvard University and the Massachusetts Institute of Technology as they sue U.S. Immigration and Customs Enforcement in federal court in Boston.
 The lawsuit challenges a recently announced directive saying international students cannot stay in the U.S. if they take all their classes online this fall.

+A wide range of colleges and state and local officials are standing up to the policy, which faces mounting legal opposition.
+Massachusetts filed a federal suit Monday that was joined by Democratic attorneys general in 16 other states and the District of Columbia.
+Other suits have come from Johns Hopkins University and the state of California.
+The University of California system has said it will sue.

-A judge is scheduled to hear arguments in the case on Tuesday.
+A judge is scheduled to hear arguments Tuesday in the case brought by Harvard and MIT.
 If the judge does not suspend the rule, colleges across the U.S. will have until Wednesday to notify ICE if they plan to be fully online this fall.

+The Department of Homeland Security and ICE have not yet responded to the suit.

 A brief filed Monday by 59 universities says the rule throws their plans into disarray with less than a month before some schools start the fall term.
 They challenged the policy’s legal grounds and say it forces schools across the nation to “choose between opening their campuses regardless of the public health risks, or forcing their international students to leave the country.”

 The group includes all of Harvard’s companions in the Ivy League and other prestigious schools including Stanford and Duke universities.
-They collectively enroll more than 213,000 international students, according to the brief.
+They collectively enroll more than 213,000 international students.

 “These students are core members of our institutions,” the schools wrote.
 “They make valuable contributions to our classrooms, campuses and communities — contributions that have helped make American higher education the envy of the world.”

 The colleges are asking the court to block the rule as quickly as possible, saying it’s already being used to turn students away.
-Last Wednesday, two days after the policy was announced, a DePaul University student was prevented from entering the country after arriving in San Francisco, according to the brief.
-Harvard has previously said one of its students from Belarus was turned away from a flight at an airport in Minsk last week.
+Last Wednesday, a DePaul University student was prevented from entering the country after arriving in San Francisco, according to the filing.
+Harvard previously said one of its students from Belarus was turned away from a flight at an airport in Minsk last week.

-If the policy is upheld, schools including Princeton University could be forced to reconsider their fall plans, the filing says.
+If the policy is upheld, schools could forced to reconsider their fall plans, the filing says.
 Princeton last week said first-year students and juniors could live on campus this fall, while sophomores and seniors would replace them during the spring semester.
-But that idea was based on the understanding that foreign students would be allowed to continue learning online while in the U.S., according to the filing.
+But that plan was based on the understanding that foreign students could continue remote learning from the U.S., the filing said.

 “Princeton now may be forced to reassess its plan, with just weeks to go before the fall semester, lest sophomore and senior international students be forced to leave the country — and potentially be unable to return for the spring,” according to the brief.

-A separate group of 180 colleges filed a brief Sunday in support of the lawsuit.
-The group, called the Presidents’ Alliance on Higher Education and Immigration, said colleges were “blindsided” by the policy.
-They said it was a reversal of a March 13 directive from ICE that waived limitations around online education for foreign students “for the duration of the emergency.”
+A separate coalition of 180 colleges filed a brief saying colleges were “blindsided” by the policy.
+The group, known as the Presidents’ Alliance on Higher Education and Immigration, said it was a reversal of a March 13 directive from ICE that waived limitations around online education for foreign students “for the duration of the emergency.”
 They point to data suggesting that the number of new coronavirus cases in the U.S. is higher now than it was in March.

 “All seem to agree the emergency remains ongoing, but ICE’s policy has inexplicably changed,” the group wrote.